iiwaasnet/kino/README.md

 [![Join the chat at https://gitter.im/iiwaasnet/kino](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/iiwaasnet/kino?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 *(Project is in development)*

-Building a Web service is one of the ways to implement component, accessible over the network.
+Building a Web service is one of the ways to implement a component, accessible over the network.
 Following good design principles, we will create reusable, granular and relevant interface for our service.
 To be able to survive failures, we would deploy it redundantly and make it accessible over the load-balancer at some well-known URL.

 But what if the functionality we would like to expose is too small for a stand-alone service?
-What if we would like to scale out or extract for better reusability just some parts of already existing service?
-Do we want to end up with dozens of new services, URLs and a lot of network configurations?
+What if we would like to scale out or extract for better reusability just some parts of existing service?
+At some point we might find ourselves managing dozens of new services, URLs and a lot of network configurations.
 This still might be a proper design choice, but let's try something else...

 **Kino** - is an *[Actor] (https://en.wikipedia.org/wiki/Actor_model)-like* framework for implementing and hosting components, accessible over the network.
-In other words, **kino** allows to build networks of components.
+In other words, **kino** allows to build *networks* of components.
 Although, the framework does not implement classical Actor Model, we will still call our components as actors.

-So, an **Actor** contains implementation, i.e. methods, which others can invoke by sending corresponding **Message**.
+An **Actor** contains implementation, some methods, which others can invoke by sending corresponding **Message**.
-You don't have to know address of an actor, the only thing needed - is the message itself.
+You don't have to know address of an actor to send a message.
+The only thing needed - is the message itself.
 Message **Identity** (or type) and **Version** are used to find concrete actor and invoke its method.
 That's it.
 You send a message *somewhere* and it is magically routed to a proper actor's method for you.